3mdeb/blog.3mdeb.com/source/_posts/2016-06-15-pc-engines-setup-for-firmware-and-kernel-development.markdown

 ## Dockerized development environment

 Thanks to containers we are able to pack everything in script and build image with server that we want.
-I thought that this kind of setup should be already available and tried various solutions.
-First was [Jérôme Petazzoni pxe](https://github.com/jpetazzo/pxe).

-### jpetazzo/pxe

-I followed `Quick start` from README and after building and installing required software (ie. `bridge-utils`).
+What are the requirements for this kind of setup ?

+* container should expose TFTP server
+* pxelinux configuration should expose various operating systems (Debian sid, stretch, jessie, Xen, pfSense etc.)
+* there should be booting as well as installation option
+* there should be support for Linux kernel development at least in Debian

+### Preapre Voyage Linux for PXE boot